 January for August intake and 31st July for next year January intake.

-All applications must go through the online system of the Graduate Studies Office.
+All applications must go through the online system of the Office of Admission.

 to apply on-line for graduate programs by research.
 Please note the